magma/magma/docs/readmes/lte/deploy_install.md

 - Install and configure your Access Gateway according to your network defaults.
     - Make sure to enable ssh server and utilities (untick every other).
 - Connect your SGi interface to the internet and select this port during the installation process to get an IP using DHCP.
+(Consider enabling DHCP snooping to mitigate [Rogue DHCP](https://en.wikipedia.org/wiki/Rogue_DHCP))

 ### 2. Deploy magma on the AGW_HOST